Teleportation-Based Continuous Variable Quantum Cryptography: The teleportation-based CVQKD protocol

 For an imaginary input, namely, either $|i\alpha\rangle$ or $|-i\alpha\rangle$, the roles of $g_u$ and $g_v$ are reversed.
 In order to have a solution for $F$ independent of the sign of the imaginary coherent state we fix $g_v$.
 Then, we maximize the exponent of $F$ as a function of $g_u$.
 The final result is that we obtain the same expressions for $g_u$ and $g_v$ as given before for the real case and the following expression for the fidelity:

 Comparing both expressions for the fidelity we see that

 The final calculations needed to determine the optimal $r$ and $\theta$ are as follows.
-We want $r$ and $\theta$ such that if Alice chooses the real basis and Bob assumes Alice chose the real basis, $F^{\text{re}}$ is maximal and $F^{\text{im}}$ is minimal.
+We want $r$ and $\theta$ such that if Alice chooses the real basis and Bob assumes Alice chose the real basis, $F^{\mbox{re}}$ is maximal and $F^{\mbox{im}}$ is minimal.
 This is achieved maximizing the following function:

-It is not possible to get simple closed analytical expressions for the optimal $r$ and $\theta$ and the whole maximization process is carried out numerically once the value of $\alpha$ is specified.
-This is what was done to get the optimal data shown in Fig. 2 of the main text.
+It is not possible, however, to analytically solve the optimization problem associated to Eq.~(\ref{pire}) and get simple closed expressions for the optimal $r$ and $\theta$.
+Thus, the maximization of Eq.~(\ref{pire}) is carried out numerically once the value of $\alpha$ is specified.
+This is what was done to get the optimal data shown in figure 2 of the main text.

-The optimal parameters if Alice chooses the imaginary basis and Bob assumes Alice chose the imaginary basis is obtained imposing that $F^{\text{re}}$ be minimal and $F^{\text{im}}$ be maximal.
+The optimal parameters if Alice chooses the imaginary basis and Bob assumes Alice chose the imaginary basis is obtained imposing that $F^{\mbox{re}}$ be minimal and $F^{\mbox{im}}$ be maximal.
 This is obtained maximizing the following function:

 It is clear by the last equality that the optimal $\theta$ for the imaginary input is obtained from the optimal one for the real input by subtracting it from $\pi/2$.
 The relations between the optimal settings for the real and imaginary inputs are as follows: